nibirjoydhar/CodeJudge/README.md

 ### Database Configuration

-The system uses PostgreSQL for both the main application and Judge0 CE.
+The system uses MySQL for the main application.
 Configure the following in your `.env` file:
 ```
-DB_CONNECTION=pgsql
+DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
-DB_PORT=5432
+DB_PORT=3306
 DB_DATABASE=codejudge
 DB_USERNAME=your_username
 DB_PASSWORD=your_password